knrdl/knrdl.github.io/content/posts/glusterfs-setup.md

 GlusterFs is a distributed storage layer based on the [rsync algorithm](https://www.andrew.cmu.edu/course/15-749/READINGS/required/cas/tridgell96.pdf)

+> GlusterFs works great for semi-static files, but not for databases like sqlite or postgres!
+> {.danger }

 # Setup

 For best performance the traffic between nodes stays unencrypted.
 Such a glusterfs should only be operated in a dedicated, trustworthy network.